 Anuradhapura Ancient City

 The first administrative capital of Sri Lanka, Anuradhapura is a must visit for the history buffs out there.
-The scattered ruins of this ancient metropolis consist of monasteries, palaces, pavilions, and bathing ponds: considered to be true architectural masterpieces of a bygone civilization.
+The scattered ancient ruins of this ancient metropolis consist of monasteries, palaces, pavilions, and bathing ponds: considered to be true architectural masterpieces of a bygone civilization.
 Anuradhapura is also home to the Jaya Sri Maha Bodhi which is said to be the southern branch of the famous fig tree in India (Buddha Gaya) under which Gautama Siddhartha gained enlightenment.
 The Ruwanweliasaya and Abhayagiri Stupas are also considered must-visits due to the sheer size of the structures - Abhayagiri was once considered to be the second-tallest structure in the world after the Pyramids in Giza.

 This beautiful town located about 200 km east of Colombo is undoubtedly the most popular among backpackers.
 Ella is surrounded by hills sprawling with endemic fauna and flora.
 Ella Rock is the most famous vantage point in the area mainly for the spectacular sunrise shots with mountains and valleys stretching for miles in the backdrop.
-Nine-arch bridge, known to be an engineering marvel at the time of construction is yet another top attraction frequented by locals and tourists alike.
-The town center has a decent mix of upscale and budget hotels for lodging while Airbnb’s rented out by locals are a favorite among backpackers.
+Nine-arch bridge, known to be an engineering marvel at the time of construction is yet another tourist attraction frequented by locals and tourists alike.
+The town center has a decent mix of upscale and budget hotels for lodging while Airbnb's rented out by locals are a favorite among backpackers.

 Polonnaruwa Ancient City

 Polonnaruwa was once administered as the capital of Sri Lanka following a Chola invasion in the 11th century.
 The town is mainly famous for its archeological park consisting of withering temples, stupas, and a palace: reminiscing of a glorious past.
-Among these ruins, the Vatadage and Gal Vihara are must-visits as these sites are a testament to the high standards of Sinhalese sculpting and carving-arts back in the day.
-Other notable attractions include the Archeological museum and the Parakrama Samudra – a large reservoir lake considered to be a masterpiece of ancient hydraulic management.
+Among these ruins, the Vatadage and Gal Vihara are must visits as these sites are a testament to the high standards of Sinhalese sculpting and carving-arts back in the day.
+Other notable attractions include the Archeological museum and the Parakrama Samudra - a large reservoir lake considered to be a masterpiece of ancient hydraulic management.

-The Galle Fort is a designated UNESCO world heritage site in Sri Lanka.
+The Galle Fort is a designated UNESCO world heritage site located in southern Sri Lanka.
 The basic fort was first constructed on the rocky peninsula by the Portuguese in the 16th century to be later fortified by the Dutch following invasions.
-It’s a perfect representation of the synthesis between European and Asian architecture.
+It's a perfect representation of the synthesis between European and Asian architecture.
 Despite being over 4 centuries old, the fort seems to be in impeccable condition thanks largely to the amazing reconstruction work undertaken by the archeological department of Sri Lanka.
 Come present day, the cobblestone paved pathways inside the fort are lined with posh restaurants, souvenir, and boutique shops.
 The Galle National Museum and Lighthouse are attractions not to be missed during your next visit to this amazing place!

 Dambulla Cave Temple

-Yet another UNESCO world heritage site, this temple is considered to be a sacred Buddhist site with devotees making the pilgrimage from all parts of Sri Lanka.
+Yet another UNESCO world heritage site, this Buddhist temple is considered to be a sacred site with devotees making the pilgrimage from all parts of Sri Lanka.
 Also referred to as the Golden Temple, this complex is composed of five main caves built under an overhanging rock nearly 150 meters tall.
-The caves are filled with majestic murals and statues of Gautama Buddha while most would agree that it’s nothing short of a sight to behold.
+The caves are filled with majestic murals and statues of Gautama Buddha while most would agree that it's nothing short of a sight to behold.
 Take note to wear light-colored attire covering legs and shoulders when visiting.

 Pigeon Island National Park

-Just 1km off the coast of Nilaveli lies Pigeon Island, rightfully named after the rock pigeons that once used to colonize the island.
+Just 1 kilometer off the coast of Nilaveli lies Pigeon Island, rightfully named after the rock pigeons that once used to colonize the island.
 Surrounded by an impressive beach with powdery white sand and coral-fringed shallow waters, this would be the perfect place to spend your day if you happen to be in the Trincomalee area.
 Tickets to this national park need to be purchased from the mainland where private boat owners take turns transporting tourists back and forth on a daily basis.
 Snorkeling/diving gear also needs to be rented out from the mainland before boarding the boat.